abeluck/stegdetect/README.md

 Stegdetect is an automated tool for detecting steganographic content in images.

-This repo has been updated to compile cleanly on Ubuntu 16.04 since the original project appears to be abandoned and no longer accepts pull requests.
+This repo has been updated to compile cleanly on Ubuntu since the original project appears to be abandoned and no longer accepts pull requests.

-### Building on x86_64
+Tested on Ubuntu 16.04 and 18.04 only(17.x likely works though)

-To build on x86_64 you must prefix the commands with `linux32`, like so
+### Building on 64-bit Systemgs

 ```bash
     $ linux32 ./configure